-3. Submit your photos using the BBW website
+3. Submit your photos using the computer website for iNaturalist or BBW

 When submitting through the BBW website, you can tag your photos as part of the “Southwest Michigan Bee Watch” project.
 To do this, either select the project from the drop down list at the bottom of the “Record a Sighting” page, or set the project as your default by first going to “My Profile” in the top-right of the page once you sign in, selecting “Edit” in the top left above your profile picture, and then scrolling to the bottom and selecting “Southwest Michigan Bee Watch” from this dropdown list of projects.
 Doing this will help us keep track of your submissions to our project.

 When submitting through iNaturalist, you can join the Southwest Michigan Bee Watch project and tag submissions as part of this project, or simply enable location services while taking photos and iNaturalist will automatically include your SWMichigan bumble bee photos in our project.

 Take a photo of your bumble bee.